 Consider the following: you were involved in a rear-end accident.
-The driver who rear-ended you was 100 percent at-fault for the accident.
+The driver who rear-ended you was 100 percent at fault for the accident.
 However, you did not receive medical treatment for four weeks.
 This delay in treatment worsened your herniated disc.
-The investigation found that you were 20 percent at-fault for your injury.
+The investigation found that you were 20 percent at fault for your injury.
 You would only be able to recover 80 percent of your settlement (e.g., $8,000 of $10,000).

 How Pain and Suffering Affect Settlement Value

 The Law Offices of Anidjar & Levine can help you determine what your herniated disc case might be worth.
-In addition to estimating value, we will also work with you to mitigate any factors that affect lower your settlement’s worth.
+In addition to estimating value, we can also work with you to mitigate any factors that lower your settlement’s worth.
 We might discuss your case with medical or vocational experts to help establish how your herniated disc has and will continue to affect you.

 For a free review of your herniated disc case, call the Law Offices of Anidjar & Levine today at 1-800-747-3733.
-Your review is confidential and there is no obligation to pursue a claim with us.
+Your review is confidential, and there is no obligation to pursue a claim with us.